scikit-learn-contrib/MAPIE/notebooks/regression/exoplanets.md

     name: mapie_local
 ---

-# Estimating the uncertainties of exoplanet masses
+# Estimating the uncertainties in the exoplanet masses

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/scikit-learn-contrib/MAPIE/blob/master/notebooks/regression/exoplanets.ipynb)

-In this notebook, we will quantify the uncertainty of exoplanet masses predicted by several machine learning models based on the exoplanet properties.
-To this aim, we will use the exoplanet dataset downloaded from the [NASA Exoplanet Archive](https://exoplanetarchive.ipac.caltech.edu/) and estimate the prediction intervals using the methods implemented in MAPIE.
+In this notebook, we quantify the uncertainty in exoplanet masses predicted by several machine learning models, based on the exoplanet properties.
+To this aim, we use the exoplanet dataset downloaded from the [NASA Exoplanet Archive](https://exoplanetarchive.ipac.caltech.edu/) and estimate the prediction intervals using the methods implemented in MAPIE.

 ```python
 install_mapie = True